Tanya2303/HackNITR-4.0/README.md

 ## 💻 What it does

 On Edu Lab users can:
-- Learn with the help of 3D Models.
+- Read the blogs about educational topics.
-- Publish bolgs.
+- Post blogs about educational topics.
-- Buys school needs.
+- Buys school accessories.
 - Solve each other doubts in the chatroom.
 - Make short notes with the help of Open AI.